 It is fair to say that the client was extremely happy with the outcome, both the terms and conditions and the administration/paperwork side of the transaction.

 We are regularly approached by overseas residents looking to acquire property in London with their individual scenarios varying in complexity.
 This particular case study was challenging because of the ownership/stamp duty issue, residency, income and the fact that in the end a guarantor mortgage was the best course of action.
 The majority of our recent cases seem to be of a bespoke nature which allows us to “think outside of the box” and address varies issues from different angles.
-There is very rarely a one size fits all solution to mortgage funding as no two client scenarios are ever the same.
+There is very rarely a one size fits all solution to overseas mortgage funding as no two client scenarios are ever the same.

 The recent drop in UK base rates, currently standing at 0.1%, seems to have alerted many high net worth individuals to the relative attractions of long-term prime property investment.
 We’ve seen a number of refinancing applications as a means of either locking into more attractive rates or increasing liquidity.
 As an independent mortgage broker we have access to more than 300 lenders across the globe taking in traditional banks, private banks and niche lenders.
 This ensures that we can inject a high degree of competition into our fundraising activities to ensure the best terms and conditions for our clients.
 Using real-time market rates, we can provide you with traditional and bespoke funding options allowing you compare and contrast cash flow and the short, medium and long-term financial liabilities.